perlsheperd/perlsheperd/README.md

 # NAME

-***perlsheperd***
+***Brett Estrade***

 [CONTACT/ABOUT ME](https://coastalcomputingservices.net)

 # SYNOPSIS

+Welcome to my professionally focused Github.
+You will find only private repos here.

-Full stack Perl developer, but do only as much non-Perl as need to get back into the Perl.
+I am a full stack Perl developer, but do only as much non-Perl as need to get back into the Perl.
 I initially prefer some project-based gigs, this is mutually benefical for me and the client.
 Once a client relationship is established, I find it mutually beneficial to have a monthly service contract of 10-15 hours/mo.
 Rates are negotiable, but start at $85/hr.

 # SERVICES